Moritisimor/rbox/README.md

 RTE is a Text Editor based on [RobertFlexx's](https://github.com/RobertFlexx) [Trust](https://github.com/RobertFlexx/trust), except more minimal and adapted to RBox.

 Its Interface is shell-like and command-based.
+Its commands are listed below.

 ---
 ```a``` (Append)